Curious about Japanese calligraphy? Journey back in time to discover the origins of this ancient art form...

-Between 1185–1333 CE, another drastic change occurred in the field of calligraphy, namely the influence of Zen Buddhism on the practice.
-This period saw a flourishing of artistic refinery across the archipelago, with the introduction of cultural traditions such as tea ceremony, flower arranging, and landscape painting.
-Calligraphy was an integral part of this process, and continues to be an important part of Japanese tradition.
+Between 1185–1333 AD, another drastic change occurred in the practice of calligraphy, namely the influence of Zen Buddhism.
+This period saw a flourishing of artistic refinery across the archipelago, with the introduction of cultural traditions such as tea ceremonies, flower arranging, and landscape painting.
+Calligraphy was an integral part of this process and continues to be an important part of Japanese tradition.

-As an artist of any discipline will tell you, quality tools are the most important part of the process.
+Artists of any discipline will tell you that quality tools are the most important part of the process.
 Without an understanding of and respect for your materials, you cannot advance in your craft.
-So here’s a foundational review (2) of the tools most important to shodo:
+So here’s a foundational review of the tools most important to shodo:

-• First, the brush, or fude.
-Made from various types and blends of animal hair, the brushes used in shodo come in many different forms but usually have a handle of wood or bamboo.
+• The brush, or fude: made from various types and blends of animal hair, the brushes used in shodo come in many different forms but usually have a handle of wood or bamboo.
 Depending on the character, broad-stroke or fine-line brushes must be used.
-It is very important to take diligent care of the fude.
+It is very important to take diligent care of your fude.

-• Next, the ink stick and ink stone, or sumi and suzuri.
-The black ink used in shodo is created by rubbing the sumi (made from the soot of burned woods) on the suzuri (a heavy stone prepared with a few drops of water.)
-This creates a thick black ink in which to dip the fude.
+• The ink stick and ink stone, or sumi and suzuri: the black ink used in shodo is created by rubbing the sumi (made from the soot of burned woods) on the suzuri (a heavy stone prepared with a few drops of water.)
+This creates a thick black ink that you dip your fude into.

-After gaining an appreciation for the tools necessary in shodo, it is also helpful to review the unique skills required of practicing calligraphy.
-You may find that as you gain access to this skill set, you will also enjoy a range of cognitive and emotional benefits as well.
+After gaining an appreciation for the tools necessary in shodo, it is also helpful to explore the unique skills or values required when it comes to practising calligraphy.
+You may find that as you gain access to this skill set, you'll enjoy a range of cognitive and emotional benefits as well!

-• Self-discipline: a key strength taught through the art of shodo is self-discipline.
+• Self-discipline: a key strength taught throughout the art of shodo is self-discipline.
 The art of Japanese calligraphy calls for a demanding amount of repetition, attention to detail and long-term commitment.
-Only by finding an internal well of strength and discipline, can you hope to improve as an artist.
-For those that find this strength, studies show that self-discipline is an incredible skill that can be translated to a variety of settings outside of your calligraphy class.
-Self-discipline not only accounts for 80% of the goal attainment process, but also paves the way for mentally beneficial practices of self-love and respect (3).
+By finding an internal well of strength and discipline, you can make great improvements as an artist.
+Studies show that self-discipline is an incredible skill that can be translated into a variety of settings outside of your calligraphy class.
+Self-discipline not only accounts for 80% of the goal attainment process, but also paves the way for mentally beneficial practices of self-love and respect!

-• Perseverance: anyone who has failed at something knows how difficult perseverance can be.
-And shodo requires quite a bit of the skill because of the stringent technique necessary to create the beautiful works of art.
-Yet, because of the difficulty in attaining perfection in shodo, perseverance can amplify feelings of fulfillment and achievement, and this payoff can make other challenges in your life seem attainable as well.
+• Perseverance: anyone who has failed at something knows how difficult perseverance can be, and because of the stringent technique necessary, shodo requires quite a bit of it!
+Perseverance can amplify feelings of fulfillment and achievement, and this payoff can make other challenges in your life seem more attainable as well!

 • Focus: at the core of Zen Buddhism is a life-changing concept: mindfulness.
 Mindfulness is awareness of the present state of existence, an invitation to see things how they are and appreciate them without judgement or prescription.
-In other words, it is an attempt to focus the mind away from irrelevant thoughts and onto the task at hand.
-With as technical a craft as shodo, which forces its students to pay extreme attention to detail and form, mindfulness is easily attainable.
-And this is great for students interested in the wellness benefits of shodo; effective practice of mindfulness has been linked to a long list of health benefits, including reduced inflammation, better sleep, and higher immunity (4).
+In other words, it's an attempt to focus the mind on the task at hand.
+With a technical craft like shodo, which forces its students to pay extreme attention to detail and form, mindfulness is more easily achieved.
+And this is great news for students interested in the wellness benefits of this ancient Japanese craft!
+Effective practice of mindfulness has been linked to a long list of health benefits, including reduced inflammation, better sleep, and stronger immunity.

 Whether you’re interested in learning a little bit about Japanese cultural traditions or you’re looking for a challenging creative outlet, a beginner’s class in shodo will intrigue and engage you.
-You will learn about each integral part of the artistic process, from picking out the best materials to exploring the expressive Japanese characters.
-Along the way, you will also pick up skills that can not only be translated into other areas of your life, but will contribute to your overall mental wellbeing.
+You'll learn about each integral part of the artistic process, from picking out the best materials to exploring the expressive Japanese characters.
+Along the way, you'll also pick up skills that can be translated into other areas of your life and contribute to your overall mental wellbeing!

-Don’t worry.
-Even if you’ve got shaky handwriting or haven’t explored your artistic skills before, your shodo instructor will introduce you to a world much larger than simply putting brush strokes on a piece of paper.
-There’s no reason to be intimidated, and plenty to explore.
+Never tried calligraphy before?
+Don’t sweat it.
+Even if you’ve got shaky handwriting or you haven’t explored your artistic skills before, your shodo instructor will teach you to put pen to paper with confidence and ease!